luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 network's unparalleled security for diverse applications like digital notary services.

-While various methods have emerged over time, a common approach for embedding data involves an OP_RETURN output.
+While various methods have emerged, a common approach for embedding data involves an OP_RETURN output.
 This opcode creates a provably unspendable output designed solely to hold arbitrary data.
 However, the Name-Token protocol employs a more sophisticated "envelope" technique, leveraging `OP_FALSE`, `OP_IF`, and `OP_ENDIF` opcodes.
 This specific structure enables the inscription of metadata directly into the locking script of a standard, spendable transaction output.
-The critical innovation here is that because the data is encapsulated within an `OP_IF` block that is preceded by `OP_FALSE`, the enclosed opcodes are never executed.
+The critical innovation here is that the enclosed opcodes are never executed because the data is encapsulated within an `OP_IF` block preceded by `OP_FALSE`.
 Standard Bitcoin nodes, therefore, treat the script as valid but ignore its encapsulated content, maintaining full compatibility with the network.
 Conversely, Name-Token-aware software can readily parse and interpret this embedded data.

 This ingenious envelope effectively splits the locking script into two conceptual parts: